ADA-XiaoYao/awesome-Alfadi/README.md

 #### Comprehensive Awesome Lists & Resource Libraries

-- [Awesome-PCAP](https://github.com/hadynz/awesome-pcaptools) - The definitive list of tools for processing and analyzing PCAP (Packet Capture) files.
 - [Awesome-Zeek](https://github.com/zeek/awesome-zeek) - A curated list of resources for Zeek (formerly Bro), a powerful network analysis framework.
 - [Awesome-Suricata](https://github.com/OISF/suricata/wiki/Suricata-Awesome-List) - A list of awesome things related to Suricata, the high-performance NIDS/IPS.
-- [Awesome Threat Detection](https://github.com/0x4D31/awesome-threat-detection) - Includes many resources on detecting threats by analyzing network traffic patterns.

 #### Packet Capture & Protocol Analysis

 - **Core Tools**
-    - [Wireshark](https://www.wireshark.org/) - The world's foremost and widely-used network protocol analyzer.
-It lets you see what's happening on your network at a microscopic level.
-    - [Tcpdump](https://github.com/the-tcpdump-group/tcpdump) - A powerful command-line packet analyzer.
-Essential for capturing traffic on remote servers or within scripts.
-    - [Tshark](https://www.wireshark.org/docs/man-pages/tshark.html) - The command-line version of Wireshark, perfect for automated or large-scale packet analysis and data extraction.
     - [ngrep (network grep)](https://github.com/jpr5/ngrep) - A tool that applies the `grep` concept to network traffic, allowing you to match patterns in the payload of packets.
 - **Specialized Capture Tools**
-    - [PF_RING](https://github.com/ntop/PF_RING) - A high-speed packet capture library that dramatically improves packet capture performance over standard libraries.
-    - [DPDK (Data Plane Development Kit)](https://github.com/DPDK/dpdk) - A set of libraries and drivers for fast packet processing, used in high-throughput applications.
-    - [Stenographer](https://github.com/google/stenographer) - A full-packet-capture tool from Google, designed for buffering large amounts of traffic to disk and making it available for analysis.
     - [Termshark](https://github.com/gcla/termshark) - A terminal-based UI for Tshark, bringing a Wireshark-like experience to the command line.

 #### Network Security Monitoring (NSM) & Intrusion Detection (NIDS)

 - **Frameworks & Engines**
-    - [Zeek (formerly Bro)](https://github.com/zeek/zeek) - A powerful network analysis framework that goes beyond traditional signature-based detection.
-It generates rich, high-fidelity logs of network activity (e.g., `conn.log`, `http.log`, `dns.log`).
     - [Suricata](https://github.com/OISF/suricata) - A high-performance, open-source Network IDS, IPS, and Network Security Monitoring engine.
 It uses signatures (rules) but can also generate protocol logs similar to Zeek.
-    - [Snort](https://github.com/snort3/snort3) - One of the most famous open-source NIDS/NIPS.
-It is primarily rule-based.
 - **Integrated Platforms**
-    - [Security Onion](https://github.com/Security-Onion-Solutions/securityonion) - A free and open-source Linux distribution for threat hunting, NSM, and log management.
-It integrates Zeek, Suricata, Wireshark, and many other tools into a cohesive platform.
-    - [Malcolm](https://github.com/idaholab/Malcolm) - A powerful and easy-to-deploy network traffic analysis tool suite, designed for full packet capture and analysis.
-    - [Moloch / Arkime](https://github.com/arkime/arkime) - An open-source, large-scale, full packet capture system with an indexed database and a web interface for browsing and searching PCAP data.

 #### Traffic Analysis & Visualization Tools

 - **Flow Analysis**
-    - [Ntopng](https://github.com/ntop/ntopng) - A web-based network traffic probe and analyzer that provides a real-time view of network usage.
-    - [Nfsen](https://github.com/phaag/nfsen) - A graphical web-based front end for nfdump, a NetFlow analysis tool.
     - [SiLK (System for Internet-Level Knowledge)](https://tools.netsa.cert.org/silk/) - A collection of tools for large-scale NetFlow analysis, developed by the CERT/CC.
 - **PCAP Analysis & Manipulation**
-    - [Network-Miner](http://www.netresec.com/?page=NetworkMiner) - An open-source Network Forensic Analysis Tool (NFAT) for Windows.
-It can parse PCAP files to extract files, images, and credentials.
     - [Brim](https://github.com/brimdata/brim) - A desktop application that processes PCAP files with Zeek and allows you to search the resulting logs with the Zed query language.
     - [Scapy](https://github.com/secdev/scapy) - A powerful Python-based interactive packet manipulation program.
 It can forge or decode packets of a wide number of protocols, send them on the wire, capture them, and more.
 Essential for testing and custom analysis.
     - [CapTipper](https://github.com/omriher/CapTipper) - A tool to analyze, explore, and revive HTTP malicious traffic.
 It's particularly useful for analyzing traffic from exploit kits.